 - Changes in scent that result from neglecting basic personal hygiene can sometimes indicate the beginnings of dementia.

-Conversations about self-care can be awkward, but remember to respect the dignity of the senior in your life.
+Conversations about self-care can be awkward.
+However, remember to respect the dignity of the senior in your life.
 Emphasize that changes in body odor are normal.
 And if you're able, offer to assist with things like doing laundry or fall-proofing a shower.

 For many seniors, the possibility of developing "old person smell" can be distressing.
 But understanding the underlying causes can help ease any stigma they feel.
 And a few simple steps can reduce the development of age-related body odor.
 With a positive and proactive approach, worrying about how you smell doesn't have to interfere with living a fulfilling life as a senior.